meigoc/DBetterModel/README.md

   - `<BMModelTag.get_animation_duration[<name>]>`: Returns the total duration of the specified animation.
   - `<BMModelTag.animations>`: Returns a ListTag of all available animation names for this model.
 * **Mechanisms**:
-  * `interpolation_duration:<DurationTag>`
-    Sets the movement interpolation duration for all bones in the model.
   * `force_update`
     Forces an immediate visual update of the model for all viewers.